Skip to content

 What to checkpoint:

-• Static analysis / SAST: diff the finding count before and after each iteration; block if new high/critical findings appear
+• Static analysis or SAST: diff the finding count before and after each iteration, and block if new high or critical findings appear

-• Security-specific test cases: maintain a dedicated suite covering injection, boundary conditions, and authentication paths — run it in parallel with functional tests
+• Security-specific test cases: keep a dedicated suite covering injection, boundary conditions, and authentication paths, then run it alongside functional tests

-• Invariant checks: encode security contracts as assertions the agent cannot bypass (e.g., all user input is sanitized before database access)
+• Invariant checks: encode security contracts as assertions the agent cannot bypass (for example, all user input is sanitized before database access)

 "All tests green" is a necessary but insufficient stopping condition.
 Add explicit security exit criteria to agent loops: